 When you choose private hospital cover, you can choose the level of excess you want to pay.
 An excess is the amount you agree to pay towards the cost of your hospital treatment on admission, in exchange for lower premiums.
 The higher the level of excess, the lower your premium will be, as you agree to pay a larger sum towards your hospital costs.

-Also, under our Top Hospital Cover, we don’t charge any excess on children up to and including the age of 10, if they need to be admitted to hospital for medical treatment.
+Also, under our Top Hospital cover, we don’t charge any excess on children up to and including the age of 12, if they need to be admitted to hospital for medical treatment.

-*The excess exemption for children 10 years and under is NOT applicable under our Intermediate Hospital Cover and Smart Start Singles and Couples Cover, combined hospital and extras product.
-It is exclusive to our range of Top Hospital Cover only.
+*The excess exemption for children 12 years and under is NOT applicable under our Intermediate Hospital Cover and Singles and Couples Combined cover, combined hospital and extras product.
+It is exclusive to our range of Top Hospital cover only.